developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/dominjectionandroid/index.md

 The `pagecontent` tag is used for DOM injection into navigated pages only when a specific string or HTML element is present on the page.
 This allows the developer to set specific conditions under which an action is executed, for example to run a login script only on pages that contain a login prompt.

-Attributes of DOM Injection tags:
+Attributes of DOM injection tags:

 **Note that the "pages" attribute specifies the file name of the page into which the element defined in the tag is injected**.